ad-freiburg/qlever/docs/sparql_plus_text.md

 Here is an example excerpt for the text record `In 1928, Fleming discovered penicillin`, assuming that the id of the text record is `17`and that the scientist and the drug are annotated with the IRIs of the corresponding entities in the RDF data.
-Note that the IRI can be syntaxically completely different from the words used to refer to that entity in the text.
+Note that the IRI can be syntactically completely different from the words used to refer to that entity in the text.
 ```
 In                  0   17   1